FreeBSD manual

 --generate-rst OUTFILES

-and put it in OUTFILES-NAME.rst where NAME is a place-holder for
+put it in OUTFILES-NAME.rst where NAME is a placeholder for the

 Pass --output-directory to specify the directory to put the output